 An email from a courier company asking you open the attached invoice.

-Denial of Service attack
+Denial of Service Attack

 Denial of Service (DoS) attacks aren't actually designed to steal Data.
 They are, however, extremely effective in denying access to a particular website.
 Websites are designed to service traffic requests, an attacker simply generates thousands of web requests and fires them off at the target site.
 The volume of requests denies service to genuine queries.
 A Dos attack can be effectively dealt with by programming the sites router to drop all traffic from the originator meaning the requests never actually reach the server.
 In response to this defence hackers developed the Distributed Denial of Service attack.
 The attackers code is distributed about the internet using malware.
 When the attack commences all infected computers send thousands of web requests to the target server.
-Because the traffic is coming from many more sources then filtration and thereby defence agains a DDoS attack is much more difficult.
+Because the traffic is coming from many more sources then filtration and thereby defence against a DDoS attack is much more difficult.

-SQL Injection attack.
+SQL Injection Attack

 SQL is the predominant database and database query language used today.
 There are known vulnerabilities with SQL which can be used to exploit a Database server into divulging Data it otherwise would not.
 The really dangerous point with an SQL injection attack is that unlike the methods mentioned above it is a targeted attack on a specific server.
-A hacker will typically use 1 type of attack and if that doesn't yeild results then they will move on to another type of attack.
+A hacker will typically use 1 type of attack and if that doesn't yield results then they will move on to another type of attack.
 Sadly the internet allows hackers to share newly discovered vulnerabilities almost instantaneously.
 The best defence here is to keep SQL and the core operating system up to date with latest patches and fixes.

 Cross Site Scripting